 Your surgeon will make an incision, create a customized pocket for the implant, and then adjust its position, possibly reshaping the nipple area for the most pleasing aesthetic outcome—if indicated.

-Patients recovering from breast augmentation in Charlotte, NC will find that initial healing takes 1-2 weeks, although most patients are back to work within one week.
+Patients recovering from breast implants in Charlotte, NC will find that initial healing takes 1-2 weeks, although most patients are back to work within one week.
 Patients with jobs requiring heavy lifting or activity will require longer.
 Patients should consider scheduling assistance in advance for everyday activities such as childcare and driving.
 Pain medication will be prescribed to help alleviate any discomfort.
 Your doctor may ask you to wear a surgical bra, and to refrain from any activity that could potentially damage or displace your new implants for several weeks.
 Follow-up is an important part of your surgery.
 Final healing—when your breasts have fully accommodated the new implants and your breasts have taken on their final shape—typically takes about 4 months.
 Your doctor will schedule aftercare appointments to ensure your continued health and happiness with your results.